 Tip: Many self-storage units, like those at SmartStop Self Storage, allow you to rent short-term units on a month-to-month contract.
 This gives you the opportunity to place your things in storage until the holidays are over. |

-2. Deep Clean the Common Areas
+3. Deep Clean the Common Areas

 Living Room

 - Dust everything.
-Start from the top — such as light fixtures and fans — and work your way down to tabletops and baseboards.
+Start from the top — light fixtures and fans — and work your way down to tabletops and baseboards.
 Spot clean any smudges or dirt that can’t be dusted off.

 - Wipe electronics.
 Dust often accumulates on TVs, stereos and other devices.
 Use a microfiber cloth to avoid scratching them.